 The similar post you might like:

 This application supports a wide array of integrations presenting the best user experience!

-Slack comes with a tag line of “Add apps, get work done” in its app directory page.
+Slack comes with a tagline of “Add apps, get work done” on its app directory page.
 The user needs to navigate to this page from, “Browse Apps”, a section of the Slack home page where they are further allowed to manage custom integrations too.

-With a diverse range of app integrations, the users of the Slack team collaboration tool can pull reports, start making calls, file support tickets, have a face-to-face video conferencing and more right within Slack
+With a diverse range of app integrations, the users of the Slack team collaboration tool can pull reports, start making calls, file support tickets, have face-to-face video conferencing, and more right within Slack.

 Pros and Cons of Integrations: